 Day 10 – Tarangire National Park – The highlight today will be visiting Tarangire Game Park, known for its vast herds of elephants and prehistoric baobab trees.
 The summer dry season provides an awe-inspiring spectacle of wildlife.
 Impalas, wildebeest, zebra, giraffes and baboons inhabit the park, which is also known for its tree-climbing leopards.
 In the late afternoon we begin our drive south into the dramatic landscape of central Tanzania, stopping overnight at a guesthouse in Babati.

 Day 13 – Mlowa and the Bush Country – We spend our day exploring the incredibly stark and stunning dry bush country in this area of Africa untouched by western influence.
 Our destination is Mlowa, where we get an authentic taste of rural life in a remote farming village rarely experienced by other visitors.
-Overnight at the Passionist monastery in Dodoma.
+We will overnight at the Passionist monastery in Dodoma.